How to Choose The Best Nursing Pillows

 There are two main categories:

-• If you have a bigger belly, or if your baby is coming out with their head tilted to the side (which can cause strain on your neck), then the traditional wedge-shaped cushions might be more comfortable.
+• If you have a giant belly, or if your baby is coming out with their head tilted to the side (which can cause strain on your neck), then the traditional wedge-shaped cushions might be more comfortable.

 Nursing pillow - breastfeeding